TIP: Use the contents over to the side for an overview of this info-rich page!

 Google produced a video with advice on being a great mentor.
 Take a look:

 But our projects also need other volunteers!
 We’re also looking for friendly community members to help with other tasks!
-We’d love to have more people available on IRC, mailing lists, and forums to answer student and mentor questions in various time zones.
-We are particularly looking for volunteers who can read and comment on student blogs, remind students if they haven’t posted, and promote the work our students do to the larger open source & international development community.
+We’d love to have more people available on IRC, mailing lists, and forums to answer applicant and mentor questions in various time zones.
+We are particularly looking for volunteers who can read and comment on participant blogs, remind participants if they haven’t posted, and promote the work our participants do to the larger open source & international development community.
 Or maybe you have another skill set you’d like to contribute?
 (Proofreading?
-Recruiting diverse student applicants?)
+Recruiting diverse applicants?)
 If you want to help, we’d be happy to find a way to make that happen!

 If you’d like to volunteer, get in touch with a sub-org admin contact our @gsoc-admins.